Fluorine: Industrial routes to F2

 Moissan's method is used to produce industrial quantities of fluorine, via the electrolysis of a potassium bifluoride/hydrogen fluoride mixture: hydrogen ions are reduced at a steel container cathode and fluoride ions are oxidized at a carbon block anode, under 8–12 volts, to generate hydrogen and fluorine gas respectively.
-Temperatures are elevated, KF•2HF melting at 70 Celsius and being electrolyzed at 70–130 Celsius.
-KF, acts to provide electrical conductivity, enabling electrolysis of the virtually non-conductive HF.
-Fluorine can be stored in steel cylinders that have passivated interiors, at temperatures below 200 Celsius; otherwise nickel can be used.
+Temperatures are elevated, KF•2HF melting at 70 C and being electrolyzed at 70–130 C. KF, acts to provide electrical conductivity, enabling electrolysis of the virtually non-conductive HF.
+Fluorine can be stored in steel cylinders that have passivated interiors, at temperatures below 200 C; otherwise nickel can be used.
 Regulator valves and pipework are made of nickel, the latter possibly using Monel instead.
 Frequent passivation, along with the strict exclusion of water and greases, must be undertaken.
 In the laboratory, glassware may carry fluorine gas under low pressure and anhydrous conditions; some sources instead recommend nickel-Monel-PTFE systems.